-Learning in the Social Impact program prepares students to apply information and communication technologies (ICT) to address social issues for the greatest impact.
-Students understand that the most effective and culturally appropriate solutions balance technology and societal need; through a project-based curriculum, students learn to critically evaluate and apply both.
+Learning in the Social Impact program prepares students to apply information and communication technologies (ICT) to address social issues for impact.
+The most effective and culturally appropriate solutions balance technology and societal need; through a project-based curriculum, students learn to critically evaluate and apply both.

 All students in the Social Impact track share a common passion for tackling some of the world’s most complex problems.
 Many focus on development issues domestically or abroad; these include accessibility, education, climate change, global health, and policy.
-But in the end, you choose your own path by selecting from a diverse and challenging array of technical focus and critical perspective elective courses.
+Students choose their own path by selecting from a diverse and challenging array of technical focus and critical perspective elective courses.

 A diverse student cohort is one of the program’s greatest strengths.
 A broad mix of talent leads to more thoughtful and thorough development projects and solutions.

 A hallmark of the program is the final field-based practicum.
 Students spend a full semester with non-governmental organizations, development agencies, foundations and technology companies applying thoughtful, real-world interventions that have a social impact.
-This experience positions them favorably for careers in the field, sometimes with the same organization.
+This experience positions them well for careers in the field, sometimes with the same organization.

 GRE: ATLAS does not require the Graduate Record Exam (GRE) for applications to the Master's program.